Non- immigrant Visa Attorney in Houston

-People who intent to remain in US permanently are classified as immigrants and must apply for an immigrant visa.
+People who intent to remain in US permanently are classified as immigrants and must apply for an adjustment of status.

-Below you can find some of the common Non Immigrant Visas with links to detailed information provided by the U.S. Department of State and U.S. Citizenship and Immigration Services.
+Below you can find some of the common Non Immigrant Visas with links to detailed information provided by the America Department of State and U.S. Citizenship and Immigration Services.

 H-1B – Professionals

-Many foreign nationals in professional occupations begin their work in the United States through an H-1B visa.
-This visa is initially issued for three years, and may be renewed once for another three years.
+Many foreign nationals in professional jobs begin their work in the United States through an H-1B visa.
+Initially this type of nonimmigrant visas are issued for three years, and may be renewed once for another three.

-Herrera Law Firm attorneys have successfully filed H-1B visa applications, H1-B visa change of employer applications, H-1B visa extensions, and H-1B visa amended applications for individuals and corporate clients.
+Herrera Law Firm attorneys have successfully filed H-1B visa applications, H1-B change of employer application, H-1B extensions, and H-1B amended application for individuals and corporate clients.
 We have filed visas for doctors, post-doctorate students, scientists, businessmen, marketing researchers, IT professionals (computer programmer, system analysts, software engineers, database administrator, etc), graphic designers, various engineers (mechanical, chemical), health care professionals, start-up companies, and more.

-There is a limit on the quantity of H-1B visas that can be issued every year.
-As of now 65,000 H-1B visas are issued each fiscal year, in addition to an extra 20,000 visas for people with advanced degrees from U.S. universities.
+There is a limit on the quantity of H 1B visas that can be issued every year.
+As of now 65,000 H 1B visas are issued each fiscal year, in addition to an extra 20,000 for people with advanced degrees from U.S. universities.

 L-1A/B – Intra-company Transferees